Guide

 Do I need to check all countries if I launch in one market first?

 If you expect to expand later, yes.
-Early visibility into other storefronts helps you avoid repainting the brand after launch.
+Early visibility into other storefronts helps you avoid repainting the brand after launch, when store listings, screenshots, and campaigns are already built around the old name.

 Does a clear result in one country guarantee global availability?